GeoffWilliams/cfk_vault_mtls_rbac_walkthrough/README.md

 This happens when pods get restarted and also seemingly at random or on access.
 I would like to know the answer to this too.
 For now the solution seems to be restarting the port-forward or using metallb and real services.

+### Whole kafka cluster suddently broke!

+Vault seems to die and restart periodicially taking all credentials with it.
+No idea why.
+An exercise would be a PV/PVC to stop this from happening.

+### Topic data is gone!

+No persistant storage is configured so each cluster gets a factory reset.
+I consider this a feature.

 ### Test reading a secret back from vault

 ```